fragan7dsouza/customer-segmentation-ml/README.md

 ## 📬 Contact

 Built during my AIML internship at Dlithe.
-Feel free to reach out or connect on [LinkedIn](www.linkedin.com/in/fragan-d-souza-64626a29b) 🚀
+Feel free to reach out or connect on LinkedIn (www.linkedin.com/in/fragan-d-souza-64626a29b)